 Open the original email you received when you requested access and click on View Request or in the rejection email click Okay.

 One of those two emails should allow you to start the next steps to prove your affiliation with the business listing.

-If you don’t get a response, you may be able to log into the Google My Business dashboard and claim the profile yourself.
+If you don’t get a response, you may be able to log into the Google Business Profile dashboard and claim the profile yourself.

 Sign in and look for a Claim or Verify button on your dashboard.

 5. Help!
-My Google My Business Post Got Rejected
+My Google Business Profile Post Got Rejected

-Every once in a while, a Google My Business Post will get rejected.
+Every once in a while, a Google Business Profile Post will get rejected.

 If your post gets rejected, you will see a red “Rejected” notice.